 Chantilly in northern France isn’t the most appropriate place for an ivory dinner jacket, even in summertime.
 The French Riviera is a more traditional place to wear the ivory dinner jacket in France.
-This scene takes place in late June, not long after the Royal Ascot, which means the sunset is very late.
-At the summer solstice, the sun sets at 9:59 pm, meaning there is plenty of daylight at 6 pm when this event starts.
-Bond is not wearing his dinner jacket in the afternoon, though it was likely filmed then.
+This scene takes place in early May, which means the sunset is around 9 pm.
+There is plenty of daylight at 6 pm when this event starts.
+Bond is not wearing his dinner jacket in the afternoon, though the scene was likely filmed then.

 The untraditional setting is accompanied by two untraditional elements of James Bond’s ivory silk dinner jacket, made by Douglas Hayward.
 The most noticeable of these elements is the notch lapels, as opposed to the more traditional shawl collar or peak lapels on a dinner jacket.
 The lapels here differ in shape from Douglas Hayward’s signature notch lapels, which are cut straight across the top.
 The lapels have a concave curves along the top and a steeper gorge.
 The other untraditional part of this dinner jacket is beige horn buttons, as opposed to ordinary mother of pearl buttons or cloth-covered buttons.
 But since this dinner jacket is made of silk, the horn buttons and notch lapels make it possibly for this dinner jacket to double as a sports coat.